-Family Law Mediation Gold Coast
+Family Law Dispute Mediation

-Gold Coast Family Law Mediation Expertise
+Gold Coast Mediation

-What sets the Gold Coast team at Mediations Australia apart is that we are both experienced family lawyers, with knowledge of family court practice, relevant legislation and case law, but also family dispute resolution practitioners with national accreditation.
-This is a fairly rare combination in Australia, and allows us to give clients a properly informed picture of how dispute resolution can work for them versus litigating their dispute through the courts.
+What sets the Gold Coast team at Mediations Australia apart is that we are both experienced family lawyers, with knowledge of family court practise, relevant legislation and case law, but also family dispute resolution practitioners with national accreditation.
+This is a fairly rare combination in Australia and allows us to give clients a properly informed picture of how dispute resolution can work for them versus litigating their dispute through the courts.

 We Are Family Lawyers

 Because of our experience both practising family law and working as mediators, Mediations Australia can tailor our dispute resolution processes to your situation.

 While mediation aims to produce a ‘win-win’ situation for both parties, going to court for an adversarial hearing leads to a decision that produces a winner and a loser.
 At Mediations Australia we are all about a resolution that works for both parties and prevents further legal action in court, which is expensive and time-consuming.
 Our objective is always to sort out your family dispute as promptly as possible.

 Litigation can cost anywhere from a minimum of $60,000 upwards, not including ‘hidden’ legal costs.
 In comparison dispute resolution is much more affordable and we are always transparent from the start about our fees, with no extra, hidden charges.
 This is reflected in practices such as collaborative law, where everyone involved makes a prior agreement to seek a solution rather than move the matter to the courts, and family law arbitration, which resembles a court judgment but is faster and more accessible to the parties than the family court.